az0mb13/ethernaut-foundry/README.md

 # ethernaut-foundry
 Solutions and Walkthrough for Openzeppelin's Ethernaut CTF written in Solidity with the help of Foundry.

+Analysis and detailed solutions can be found on my blog - https://blog.dixitaditya.com/series/ethernaut

 More levels will be added soon.
 - [x] Lvl 1 Fallback function
 - [x] Lvl 2 Fallout